victor4pinheiro/dotfiles/README.md

 If you're new to sway and Wayland, you need to install alternatives for your programs to be compatible with Wayland, see this [guide](https://github.com/swaywm/sway/wiki/i3-Migration-Guide#common-x11-apps-used-on-i3-with-wayland-alternatives)

+Until v0.1.0, you can still use some X11 apps when installing xorg-xwayland.

+But after v0.1.0, all apps are under Wayland protocol.

 # Summary
 * [Getting Start](#start)
   * [Prerequisites](#prerequisites)